mattermost/mattermost-developer-documentation/site/content/contribute/why-contribute/_index.md

     i.
 If you need to test your changes on a test server, you can add the appropriate label to the PR and wait 3-5 minutes for the server to be created (see [the labels page]({{< ref "/contribute/more-info/getting-started/labels.md)" >}}).
 A bot will send you your link and credentials in the form of a comment on the PR.
 Remove the label when you’re done to destroy the test server.
 6. Once you address suggestions a reviewer has made, re-request a review from them.
 Their initial review was technically completed, so it’s no longer in their queue until you re-request.

-    1. Give reviewers time — they may have long queues and different schedules.
-If you’ve been assigned a reviewer but haven’t heard from them in 5 business days, politely mention them in a PR comment.
+    **Tip:** Give reviewers time — they may have long queues and different schedules.
+If you’ve been assigned a reviewer but haven’t heard from them in five business days, you can politely bring focus back to your PR by mentioning them in a PR comment.
 7. Mattermost has a system to categorize the inactivity of contributions.
 Invalid PRs don’t need to go through this cycle at the Community Coordinator’s discretion.

     1. After 10 days of inactivity, a contribution becomes stale, and a bot will add the  `lifecycle/1:stale`  label to the PR.
 It’s on the Community Coordinator to nudge the right people to get a stale PR active again, even if that means clarifying requests so the contributor has more information to go off of.